Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 Apply for Certificate of Practice

-Architects who are registered with the AIBC and who want to practise within the scope defined by the Architects Act must do so under a Certificate of Practice (licence).
-As an Architect AIBC, you must either apply for and obtain a Certificate of Practice yourself, or you must work for a person, partnership or firm that holds a current Certificate of Practice.
-See Architectural Firms; for details on the types of firms under which architects may practise architecture.
+Architects who are registered with the AIBC and who want to practise within the scope defined by the Architects Regulation and AIBC Bylaws must do so under a Certificate of Practice (licence).
+As an Architect AIBC, you must either apply for and obtain a Certificate of Practice yourself, or you must work for a person, partnership, or firm that holds a current Certificate of Practice.
+See Architectural Firms for details on the types of firms under which architects may practise architecture.

 - Application to Register a New Architectural Corporation (PDF)